-Surveillance technology (CNS-ATM) has advanced from the legacy radar based solutions.
-To increase the area of Australia that is covered, global navigation satellite system (GNSS) based automatic dependent surveillance - broadcast (ADS-B) is being implemented.
+Surveillance technology (CNS-ATM) has advanced from the legacy radar-based solutions.
+To increase the area of Australia that is covered, global navigation satellite system (GNSS) based automatic dependent surveillance - broadcast (ADS-B) surveillance has been implemented.

 Another technology that is being used in some parts of Australia is multi-lateration.
 This system uses the existing transponder installed in the aircraft and a network of ground receivers to determine the aircraft's position by triangulation.

 ADS-B transmitting equipment mandates have been progressively implemented in Australia since 2007.
 The final mandate, requiring all aircraft operating under the instrument flight rules (IFR) to be equipped with 1090 MHz extended squitter ADS-B, took effect on 2 February 2017.
 View the history of ADS-B equipment mandates.
 Aircraft in breach of the mandate may incur a fine for non-compliance.